Mera and Island Peak Climbing - 26 Days

 • Kathmandu Lukla Kathmandu ( Ramechhap) flight.

-• Full board meals Breakfast, Lunch, and Dinner
+• Full board meals: Breakfast, Lunch, and Dinner

 • Special climbing training course at base camp.